SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 autoclosure
 ~~~~~~~~~~~

-This attribute is used to delay the evaluation of an expression
+Apply this attribute to delay the evaluation of an expression
 by automatically wrapping that expression in a closure with no arguments.
 Apply this attribute to a parameter's type in a method or function declaration,
 for a parameter of a function type that takes no arguments